Apollo Global Management: 2000–2004: Investment fund V

 Apollo invested in AMC Theatres in 2001 and acquired the entire company in 2004.

 In April 2001, Apollo raised Apollo Investment Fund V with $3.7 billion of investor commitments.
 As of April 8, 2008, the fund had generated a 54% IRR net of fees.
 Among the investments made in Fund V (invested through 2006) were Affinion Group, AMC Entertainment, Berry Plastics, Cablecom, Compass Minerals, General Nutrition Centers (GNC), Goodman Global, Hexion Specialty Chemicals (Borden), Intelsat, Linens 'n Things, Metals USA, Nalco Investment Holdings, Sourcecorp, Spectrasite Communications, and Unity Media.

-Although the founders of Ares had completed a corporate spin-off with the formation of the firm in 1997, they had initially maintained a close relationship with Apollo and operated as the West Coast affiliate of Apollo..
+Although the founders of Ares had completed a corporate spin-off with the formation of the firm in 1997, they had initially maintained a close relationship with Apollo and operated as the West Coast affiliate of Apollo.
 In 2002, when Ares raised its first corporate opportunities fund, the firm announced that it would separate from its former parent company.
 The timing of this separation also coincided with Apollo's legal difficulties with the State of California over its purchase of Executive Life Insurance Company in 1991.
 The same year, Attorney General of California Bill Lockyer accused Leon and an investor group led by French bank Credit Lyonnais of violating California law by having a foreign government-owned bank acquire the assets and bond portfolio of Executive Life Insurance.

 In April 2004, Apollo raised $930 million through an initial public offering for a listed business development company, Apollo Investment Corporation.
 In September 2004, investment funds managed by Apollo and Sterling Partners acquired Connections Academy.
 It was sold in 2011 for $400 million.

-2005–2010
+2005–2009: Investment fund VI-VII

 In 2005, Apollo formed Hexion Specialty Chemicals through the merger of Borden, Inc., Resolution Performance Products LLC, and Resolution Specialty Materials, LLC, and the acquisition of Bakelite AG.
 Hexion announced in July 2007 that it was acquiring Huntsman Corporation, a major specialty-chemicals company, in a $6.5 billion leveraged buyout.
 Hexion announced in June 2008 it would refuse to close the deal, prompting a series of legal actions.
 The transaction was terminated in December after a settlement between Hexion and Huntsman, wherein they were required to pay Huntsman $1 billion to drop fraud charges.